rezebrahimi/page/index.markdown

 ---
 [//]: ## Biography
 <div class="wrapper" style="border-bottom: 1px solid $grey-color-light">
 	<p style="margin-top: -25px"><span style="font-weight: bold"><i>About me:</i> </span>I am an assistant professor at School of Information Systems and Management (SISM) at the University of South Florida.
 I received my PhD in Information Systems from the University of Arizona, where I was a research assistant at the Artifiical Intelligence (AI) Lab conducted by Regents’ Professor Hsinchun Chen.
 In 2016, I received my Master's in Computer Science from Concordia University in Montreal, Canada.
 My Ph.D.
 Thesis targets two interconnected research areas: Security of AI and AI for Security.
-My Master's thesis leveraged crime data mining to enhance juveniles safety in cyberspace.</p>
+My Master's thesis leveraged crime data mining to enhance juveniles' safety in cyberspace.</p>
 	<p style="margin-bottom: 10px"><span style="font-weight: bold"><i>Research:</i> </span>My current research interest is focused on AI-enabled Cybersecurity (Security of AI and AI for Cybersecurity) using a wide range of statistical learning theories, including Transductive Learning, Transfer Learning, Adversarial Learning, and Deep Reinforcement Learning.
 	My work has appeared at security conferences and workshops such as <b>IEEE ISI</b>, <b>IEEE Security & Privacy Workshops</b>, <b>AAAI RSEML Workshop</b>; in journals including <span style="font-style: italic"><b>MIS Quarterly</b></span>, <span style="font-style: italic"><b>JMIS</b></span>, <span style="font-style: italic"><b>Digital Forensics</b></span>, <span style="font-style: italic"><b>Applied Artificial Intelligence</b></span>; and, as a chapter in the book “Data Mining Trends and Applications in Criminal Science and Investigations.”</p>
 </div>